About The Species

 Humpback whales live throughout the world's major oceans.
 They travel great distances during their seasonal migration with some animals migrating 5,000 miles between high-latitude summer feeding grounds and winter mating and calving areas in tropical waters.
 In the North Pacific, some humpback whales migrate from Alaska to Hawaii—they can complete the 3,000 mile trip in as few as 36 days.
 While calving, they prefer shallow, warm waters commonly near offshore reef systems or shores.
 Humpback whale feeding grounds are generally in cold, productive waters.

 In the North Atlantic, two populations of humpback whales feed during spring, summer, and fall throughout a range that extends across the Atlantic Ocean from the Gulf of Maine to Norway.
 These two populations migrate south during the winter to calve and mate in the West Indies and Cape Verde (off the coast of Africa), and possibly in other areas.
-The North Pacific features at least four humpback whale populations:

-There is also strong evidence for the existence of a fifth breeding area (location currently unknown), to which some animals from the Bering Sea and western Gulf of Alaska migrate.
 Seven populations of humpback whales are found in the Southern Hemisphere, all of which feed in Antarctic waters.

 Lifespan & Reproduction